 [Sustainability/Travel] Kalu Yala: The Eco-Astronauts

-My insight into the lifestyles of Kalu Yala, a harmonic human habitat of eco-astronauts (scientists, artists, and visionaries) dreaming a new model of living in the middle of the rainforest in Panama.
-In collaboration with kaluyala.com
+A first hand insight into the lifestyles of Kalu Yala, a harmonic human habitat of eco-astronauts dreaming a new model of living in the rainforest on Panama.
+In collaboration with kaluyala.com + photography by Leygh.

 The sun rises like it always has and jungle creatures creep out from shaded ranchos.
 There’s the soft mist that smells like mystery, lingering in dewdrops on river stones.
 Chairs rock in tall grasses and foreign strangers serenade each other in stories.
 I don’t know where we are, but that we are home.